kevinmfox/aws-sso-with-keycloak/README.md

 - You have an active AWS account and are relatively familiar with how to use it
 - You have some familiarity with Terraform and how to run plans
 - Your Terraform setup can _reach_ your AWS environment programmatically
+- I only tested all of this on Ubuntu 24.04

 ## Assumptions
 The Terraform script assumes you have a Route53 zone setup and at your disposal.
 If you don't you'll need to modify the Terraform script to not use Route53, and you'll most likely have to modify the ```cloud-init-keycloak.sh``` script to not automatically get an SSL certificate (as that needs a DNS name in place).
 Just create a DNS record wherever you want to, point it at the server, and run the certbot command manually on the system afterwards.